taitan194/R.A.T/README.md

 ## Features
 - Grabs the **username, uuid, token, ip, feather file, essentials file and discord tokens** of a target as a *JSON*.
+- Apparently switching the feather or essential files with yours grants you infinite access to their account thanks to the **refreshToken**.
+(Unconfirmed, ask Shlost#5052)
 - Additionally, it stores a **formatted session string** ready to use with [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth).
 - JavaScript backend server which:
   - Checks if all fields in the JSON are present.